ESV-Sweetplum/vscode-animalese/README.md

 -   `vscode-animalese.volume` (integer between 0-100): Controls the volume of the keysounds, where 100% is max volume.
 -   `vscode-animalese.voice` (selectable from 8 different voices): Customize the timbre of the keysounds with 8 different voice profiles (yoinked from [`animalese-typing`](https://www.npmjs.com/package/sound-play)).
 -   `vscode-animalese.specialPunctuation` (boolean): By default, `!`, `?` and `Enter` produce special sounds that represent the ends of sentences.
-To override this with a standard voice:
+To override this with a standard voice, set this setting to `true`.
+This will result in the following characters-to-sounds map:
     -   `?` -> `です？` or "desuka?"
     -   `!` -> `グア~` or "gwah~"
     -   `Enter` -> `おーけ` or "OK"